jhipster/generator-jhipster/jhipster-dependencies/readme.md

-This pom contains maven dependency management for all jhipster generated projects
+This pom contains Maven dependency management for all JHipster generated projects